 C. Staff participation and support of the committee.

 The Division staff will chair committee meetings and coordinate all technical and logistical support for the committee including performing omplete literature reviews, providing copies of key studies, and preparing a summary document of the key scientific recommendations.
 Board staff will be invited to attend all advisory committee meetings.
-HESIS staff will be invited to provide technical support in preparation for and during all advisory committee meetings.
+NIOSH, OEHHA, and OHB/HESIS staff will be invited to provide technical support in preparation for and during all advisory committee meetings.

 Prior to each TEAC meeting the Division staff will develop a by-substance summary document that includes disease risk level estimates of relevant acute and chronic health effects such as carcinogenicity and reproductive harm.
-In developing this by-substance summary document, the Division will research current scientific literature and sources that include government agencies such as , the U.S. Environmental Protection Agency (USEPA), and the National Toxicology Program (NTP).
+In developing this by-substance summary document, the Division will research current scientific literature and sources that include government agencies such as NIOSH, OEHHA, the U.S. Environmental Protection Agency (USEPA), and the National Toxicology Program (NTP).

 Generally preference will be given in the committee’s deliberations to peer reviewed articles published in recognized scientific journals.
 Consideration may be given to presentations by interested parties and non-published reports where the committee believes they are sufficiently well documented.
-Relevant documents and briefing summaries will be provided by Division and HESIS staff to the committee preferably at least six4 to weeks prior to the scheduled meeting.
+Relevant documents and briefing summaries will be provided by Division staff to the committee preferably at least six weeks prior to the scheduled meeting.
 At the meeting staff will brief the committee on these documents.
 The committee in making a PEL recommendation will strive for a consensus that is both protective of workers and scientifically justified,

 Although it is not the primary focus of the TEAC, feasibility considerations can be considered and incorporated into the TEAC’s recommendations where staff, committee members or interested parties present relevant facts and opinions.
 Such facts and opinions can be of value in the subsequent FRAC assessment of feasibility and reasonableness and ultimately to the staff in developing supporting rulemaking documents for the proposed PEL.